AMHembrough/Final-Projcet/README.md

 ### Description of interactive element(s)

-We plan to make visuals that you can interact with inside Tableau (ie tooltips, etc).
-This will be a nice feature to offer to our end users.
+We plan to make visuals that you can interact with inside Tableau.
+Specifically, we'd like to include metrics in the tooltips of our graphs that enable users to see values when the mouse hovers over a data point.
+In addition to this functionality, we will also publish the results of our analysis to Tableau Public, enabling an interactive link to be shared with interested parties.